SilvanaJ90/behacker_test/README.md

 User: each of the registered users can be displayed with their respective information and the tests developed.

 Reports: a report module can be accessed, in which role trends are displayed.
-## Description of the Project

-**First step: Write a command interpreter to manage your bh_profileAirBnB objects.**

-The development of a tool to profile professional interests and create well-defined job roles and profiles is desired.

-Each task is linked and will help you to:

-    - put in place a parent class (called BaseModel) to take care of the initialization, serialization and          deserialization of your future instances
-    - create a simple flow of serialization/deserialization:
-        - Instance <-> Dictionary <-> JSON string <-> file
-    - create all classes used for AirBnB that inherit from BaseModel
-        - User
-        - Test
-        - Word
-        - Category ..
-    - create the first abstracted storage engine of the project:
-        - File storage.
-    - create all unittests to validate all our classes and storage engine

-## Description of the command interpreter

-The console will be used for access of the functionalities offered by our components.
-In our case, we want to be able to manage the objects of our project:

-    - Create a new object (ex: a new User or a new Place)
-    - Retrieve an object from a file, a database etc…
-    - Do operations on objects (count, compute stats, etc…)
-    - Update attributes of an object
-    - Destroy an object

 ## How to Start It
 Execution